 - Save it with the name you wanted.

 JPEG and PNG are popular image formats.
 Lots of people want their image gallery of beautiful images.
-It is nothing wrong in making a copy of images for personal purpose in local storage drive.
-Above listed methods and suggested tools helps in doing this task.
+It is nothing wrong in making a copy of images for personal purposes in a local storage drive.
+The above-listed methods and suggested tools help in doing this task.

 Remember that when you decide to share it or use it in a commercial project, make sure you are not violating copyrights.